sdam-au/LAGT/README.md

 # How to use this repository

 ## Sources and prerequisites
 This repository contains scripts in Python 3.
-These scripts are mainly in  Jupyter Notebook file format and were developed primarily for usage in Google Colaboratory.
-However, it should be also possible to run them with your local Python and Jupyter Notebook/Lab environment.
+These scripts are mainly in  Jupyter Notebook file format and it should be possible to run them with any local or cloud-bysed Python and Jupyter Notebook/Lab environment.

 ### Data
 The raw data are from two GitHub repositories: